 Unflued gas heaters

-Avoid using unflued gas heaters as they release large amounts of moisture and toxic combustion gases into your house.
+Avoid using unflued gas heaters (with pipes fixed to the walls or portable) as they release large amounts of moisture and toxic combustion gases into your house.
 They can also be a fire hazard.
 If you’re using a gas heater or LPG portable heater without a vent or flue, always keep at least one window open to allow fresh air to enter the room.
 Never use unflued gas heaters in bedrooms.

 Look for mould regularly in hidden areas like wardrobes, under carpets, behind curtains and furniture.
 If you find any mould remove it by:

 - applying methylated spirits or isopropyl alcohol (available from supermarkets and hardware stores), using a brush or spray bottle

 - re-apply methylated spirits or isopropyl alcohol - and let set again for 30 minutes